Your ability to continuously attract new salon clients will ultimately determine your success as a salon or spa owner.

 You need clients.

-The more clients you have, the more you can maximize your staff and rent costs.
+The more clients you have, the more you can optimize your staff and rental costs.
+Additionally, having more clients allows you to raise the prices for your services.

 The more clients you have, the more you can increase the prices you charge for your services.

-In this article, I’ll summarize the most effective ways to attract new salon and spa clients right now.
+In this article, I’ll explain the most effective ways to attract new salon and spa clients.
 If you implement these strategies, you can change your business forever.
-Salon and spa businesses can be highly profitable.
-But it all starts with understanding how to effectively attract new salon clients.

 1. Run Facebook & Instagram Ads Designed to Build Salon Clientele

-Facebook ads are the most effective way to attract new salon clients.
+Facebook Ads are the most effective way to get more clients for your salon.

 Full stop.